rezkibimo/frontend-assessment/readme.md

 1. Match the designs exactly. ✅
 2. Needs to be responsive. ✅

-For this exercise, I use the help of Figma to measure and approximate all the necessary sizing from padding, margin, gap and typography.
+For this exercise, I used Figma to measure and approximate all necessary sizing, including padding, margin, gap, and typography.
+For the cards, I use a v-for loop instead of copying and pasting to ensure cleaner code and easier maintainability.

+Link for Figma measurement
 https://www.figma.com/design/gUPaCo6i2Wy78LjECLM9en/Frontend-Assesment?node-id=0-1

 To view the page when running the local server, navigate to the following URL: `http://localhost:3000`